Generic Name: Megestrol acetate

 Adverse events which occurred in at least 5% of patients in any arm of the two clinical efficacy trials and the open trial are listed below by treatment group.
 All patients listed had at least one post baseline visit during the 12 study weeks.
-These adverse events should be considered by the physician when prescribing Megestrol acetate oral suspension.
+These adverse events should be considered by the physician when prescribing Megestrol Acetate Oral Suspension, USP.

-Postmarketing - Postmarketing reports associated with Megestrol acetate oral suspension included thromboembolic phenomena including thrombophlebitis and pulmonary embolism and glucose intolerance (see WARNINGS and PRECAUTIONS).
+Postmarketing reports associated with Megestrol Acetate Oral Suspension, USP include thromboembolic phenomena including thrombophlebitis and pulmonary embolism, and glucose intolerance (see WARNINGS and PRECAUTIONS).

-No serious unexpected side effects have resulted from studies involving Megestrol acetate oral suspension administered in dosages as high as 1200 mg/day.
+No serious unexpected side effects have resulted from studies involving Megestrol Acetate Oral Suspension, USP administered in dosages as high as 1200 mg/day.
 In post-marketing experience, limited reports of overdose have been received.
 Signs and symptoms reported in the context of overdose included diarrhea, nausea, abdominal pain, shortness of breath, cough, unsteady gait, listlessness, and chest pain.
-There is no specific antidote for overdose with Megestrol acetate oral suspension.
+There is no specific antidote for overdose with Megestrol Acetate Oral Suspension, USP.
 In case of overdose, appropriate supportive measures should be taken.
-Megestrol acetate has not been tested for dialyzability, however, due to its low solubility it is postulated that dialysis would not be an effective means of treating overdose.
+Megestrol acetate has not been tested for dialyzability; however, due to its low solubility, it is postulated that dialysis would not be an effective means of treating overdose.